“It’s not important anymore. I like to work but it really, truly isn’t that important.” – Judy Garland, 1961

 January 22, 1944: Meet Me In St. Louis filming continued on the “Exterior Garden of Allah” set.
 Time called: 10 a.m.; Judy arrived at 10:35 a.m.; dismissed: 5:55 p.m.

 January 22, 1945: Judy was on MGM’s Backlot #3, on the “Western Street” which was dressed up to be the fictional town of “Sandrock” for The Harvey Girls.
 The scenes involved the “Exterior Sandrock Street”; “Exterior Alhambra”; and “Exterior Station” sets.
+This included the famous “On the Atchison, Topeka, and the Santa Fe” number.
 The “Western Street” was also used for several scenes in Girl Crazy just a couple of years prior.

 Time called: 10 a.m.: arrived: 10 a.m.; dismissed: 3:00 p.m.